-Diversification Requirements of Section 817(h).
+Diversification Requirements of Section 817(h) of the Code.
 Each Portfolio intends to comply with the diversification requirements of Section 817(h) of the Code and the regulations thereunder.
-Section 817(h) imposes certain diversification requirements on the assets of insurance company separate accounts used to fund VA contracts and/or VLI policies.
-Under a special "look-through" provision, if the separate account is a shareholder of a Portfolio that satisfies the Section 817(h) diversification and other requirements, the separate account will be treated as owning its pro rata portion of each of the assets of the Portfolio for purposes of determining the account's satisfaction of the Section 817(h) diversification requirements.
-Accordingly, if a separate account's sole investment is shares of a Portfolio, and that Portfolio satisfies the diversification requirements of Section 817(h), the separate account will be treated as having satisfied the diversification requirements of Section 817(h).
+Section 817(h) of the Code imposes certain diversification requirements on the assets of insurance company separate accounts used to fund VA contracts and/or VLI policies.
+Under a special "look-through" provision, if the separate account is a shareholder of a Portfolio that satisfies the Section 817(h) of the Code diversification and other requirements, the separate account will be treated as owning its pro rata portion of each of the assets of the Portfolio for purposes of determining the account's satisfaction of the Section 817(h) of the Code diversification requirements.
+Accordingly, if a separate account's sole investment is shares of a Portfolio, and that Portfolio satisfies the diversification requirements of Section 817(h) of the Code.

-The diversification requirements of Section 817(h) are in addition to the diversification requirements imposed on a Portfolio by the 1940 Act and Subchapter M of the Code.
-Under Section 817(h), a separate account (or underlying Portfolio) will be considered adequately diversified if, as of the end of each calendar quarter or within 30 days thereafter, (i) no more than 55% of the total assets of the separate account (or underlying Portfolio) are represented by any one investment, (ii) no more than 70% of the total assets of the separate account (or underlying Portfolio) are represented by any two investments, (iii) no more than 80% of the total assets of the separate account (or underlying Portfolio) are represented by any three investments, and (iv) no more than 90% of the total assets of the separate account (or underlying Portfolio) are represented by any four investments.
-Section 817(h) provides, as a safe harbor, that a separate account (or underlying Portfolio) will be treated as being adequately diversified if the asset diversification test under Subchapter M of the Code (discussed above at "Taxation of the Portfolios") is satisfied and no more than 55% of the value of the separate account's (or underlying Portfolio's) total assets are cash and cash items, US government securities, and securities of other RICs.
+The diversification requirements of Section 817(h) of the Code are in addition to the diversification requirements imposed on a Portfolio by the 1940 Act and Subchapter M of the Code.
+Under Section 817(h) of the Code, a separate account (or underlying Portfolio) will be considered adequately diversified if, as of the end of each calendar quarter or within 30 days thereafter, (i) no more than 55% of the total assets of the separate account (or underlying Portfolio) are represented by any one investment, (ii) no more than 70% of the total assets of the separate account (or underlying Portfolio) are represented by any two investments, (iii) no more than 80% of the total assets of the separate account (or underlying Portfolio) are represented by any two investments, (iii) no more than 80% of the total assets of the separate account (or underlying Portfolio) are represented by any three investments, and (iv) no more than 90% of the total assets of the separate account (or underlying Portfolio) are represented by any three investments, and (iv) no more than 90% of the total assets of the separate account (or underlying Portfolio) are represented by any four investments.
+Section 817(h) of the Code provides, as a safe harbor, that a separate account (or underlying Portfolio) will be treated as being adequately diversified if the Diversification Tests under Subchapter M of the Code (discussed above at "Taxation of the Portfolios") are satisfied and no more than 55% of the value of the separate account's (or underlying Portfolio's) total assets are cash and cash items, US government securities, and securities of other RICs.

-For purposes of the diversification requirements of Section 817(h), all securities of the same issuer, all interests in the same real property project, and all interests in the same commodity are treated as a single investment.
-In addition, each US Government agency or instrumentality is treated as a separate issuer.
+For purposes of the diversification requirements of Section 817(h) of the Code, all securities of the same issuer, all interests in the same real property project, and all interests in the same commodity are treated as a single investment.
+In addition, each US government agency or instrumentality is treated as a separate issuer.

-Failure by a Portfolio to qualify as a RIC or satisfy the requirements of Section 817(h) could cause the VA contracts and the VLI policies to lose their favorable tax status and require a Policy owner to include in income any income accrued under the Policies for the current and all prior taxable years, thereby losing the benefit of tax deferral.
-Under certain circumstances described in applicable Treasury regulations, an inadvertent failure to satisfy the applicable diversification requirements of Section 817(h) may be corrected, but such a correction would require a payment to the IRS.
+Failure by a Portfolio to qualify as a RIC or satisfy the requirements of Section 817(h) of the Code could cause the VA contracts and the VLI policies to lose their favorable tax status and require a Policy owner to include in income any income accrued under the Policies for the current and all prior taxable years, thereby losing the benefit of tax deferral.
+Under certain circumstances described in applicable Treasury regulations, an inadvertent failure to satisfy the applicable diversification requirements of Section 817(h) of the Code may be corrected, but such a correction would require a payment to the IRS.
 Any such failure may also result in adverse tax consequences for the Participating Insurance Company issuing the Policies.